Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/index.markdown

 ---

 # Welcome to Applied Quantum Computation
-An understandable, personable blog in quantum computing applications.
+A personable blog in learning about and messing around with quantum computing.